Tag Archives: war

 Consider her ways

-Here is my obituary for Ed Wilson, who died last year, and below some thoughts about ants.
+Here is my obituary for Ed Wilson (1929 – 2021) and below some thoughts about ants.

 There are some pieces of paleontology that really stand out in the popular imagination.
 Dinosaurs are so cool that even if they hadn’t existed we would have invented them.
 (Maybe we did, in the form of dragons.
 And look ahead (or back) to early April for the dinosaur-griffin connection.)
 Also, as I suggested in a previous post, transitions from one form of locomotion to another – flightless dinosaurs to birdsfish to tetrapodsland mammals to whales – really grab the imagination (and annoy creationists) because the largest and most distinctive named folk categories of animals (snakes, fish, birds) are built around modes of locomotion.